Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/internalcommunicationtools.md

 ---
-title: Create your freelance program communication site
+title: Internal communications tools and templates
 description: Use these tools and templates to set up internal communications about an enterprise freelancer program.
 author: matthewrmottola1
 layout: LandingPage